I need help.

 - What attaches you to tech?
 His motivations with a career in academia are straight forward and indeed location restricted.
 On your end, remote work is possible.
 It kills career growth, but if you just like development or whatever and don't aspire to management, it should be fine, no?

-- I don't just like development.
+- Salesforce Dje8474OPI don't just like development.
 Being in the bay area has allowed me to be part of two acquisitions and pretty much lead the product from scratch.
-I've been at Salesforce, apple and now Amazon.
+I've been at Salesforce, and now Amazon.
 I just don't see a tensor flow or mxnet developing in a remote corner of the world or spear headed by a remote employee.

 - I'm ok to compromise for few years but I wanted an assurance from him that he will later.
 Maybe both of us will achieve 50% of our goals but we'll live together and have our chance at success.
 He's not willing to consider this.
 Has said that he will never move without a job lined up.